FRRouting/frr/doc/user/ospf_fundamentals.rst

 - Advertising Router

-  The Router ID of the router originating the LSA, see :ref:`ospf_router-id`.
+  The Router ID of the router originating the LSA, see :ref:`ospf-router-id`.

 - LSA ID